TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ## Accessing Blocks

-The first thing we can do with Blocks, is to get them from the editor, and there are a few different ways of doing that.
+There are a few different ways to retrieve Blocks from the editor:

 ### Getting All Top-Level Blocks